rubenandrebarreiro/learning-quantum-computing-course-old/README.md

 #### "Being or not being?!
 That's the tricky question!" ⁉️ 🧐

-I sincerely hope you enjoy it,
+I sincerely, hope you enjoy it,
 <br>
 **_Rúben André Barreiro_**.